 Occupancy monitoring can enable the effective management of desks, offices, and meeting rooms.
 Occupancy sensors provide real-time visibility on the utilization of rooms, desks, and breakout areas, to enable instant access to information about space availability.
-This visibility minimizes the time spent on searching for available spaces while avoiding double-bookings.
+This visibility minimizes the time spent searching for available spaces while avoiding double bookings.
 It also obviates the need for checking room availability by physically accessing the space.

 One of the main benefits of occupancy monitoring is that it can provide a complete picture of the usage status of multiple offices, rooms, and buildings through a single-entry point.
 This can enable organizational-wide optimizations that consider all rooms and buildings.

 In addition to providing real-time information on working spaces usage, occupancy monitoring facilitates the extraction of credible statistics on the minimum, average, and peak usage of workspaces, including insights on when such peaks occur.

 This information enables facilities managers to estimate the exact requirements of the various enterprises and to offer them solutions that meet their needs.
 In this way, enterprises can significantly save on operating costs (e.g., costs spent on unused space).

 Moreover, building owners can have opportunities for leasing spare spaces to other tenants.
 These optimizations can nowadays be very challenging given changing working patterns (e.g., regular work-from-home practices), which make it very difficult for enterprises to estimate the exact space they need.
 In the post COVID19 era, enterprises will be increasingly concerned with the optimization of office space costs, as teleworking is likely to become a very common practice.